cyberelf/googlefoobar/b2-expanding-nebula/note.md

 10. Pop one state from the current cell stack.
 11. If there is a upper cell, move current cell pointer up.
 If not, move the pointer to the bottom of the left column.
 12. If current cell is the last one(upper left), state count++ and go to the former cell, then goto step 8.

+Tune:
+1. Add lower right corner check.
+Not Necessary.
+Wrong, This is a dulicate work.
+2. Add adjacent check when pushing in new solution.
+Improves a little.
+3.